dlvp/dlvp.github.io/_posts/2017-08-12-Physics-Is-it-possible.markdown

 Am I surprised by the results?
 I'm not sure.
 I know personally many of the people in these Top20, I may have even written papers with some of them.
 So I obviously have my own opinions.
 This bibliographical classification is very partial.
 Apart from more technical details about the contribution of each author to a paper or the specific field of study, it is clear that the authors in any of these Top20 have awesome records.
 All the various bibliographical indices I have been looking at obviously favor authors who have done a lot of work.
 On the other hand there are very good physicists, with many ideas, but writing fewer papers and they end up being penalized by these ratings.

+So take everything with a grain of salt, don't be too happy, don't be depressed, and in particular don't be mad at me.

 [arXiv]: https://arxiv.org/